-Susan Hodge is a Certified Professional Coach (CEC) with an Associated Certified Coach credential (ICF), as well as a seasoned executive with over two decades of experience leading global organizations.
+Susan Hodge is a Professional Certified Coach (ICF) and a seasoned executive with over two decades of experience leading global organizations.
 She has previously served as Treasurer of Shell Oil and Vice President of an international group within Royal Dutch Shell.
 She has led teams in both multicultural and virtual settings.
 Throughout her career, she has been passionate about mentoring, diversity, and developing people.

-In 2012, Susan combined her passion and experience to found Women Leading Together LLC, a professional coaching practice.
+In 2012, Susan combined her passion and experience to found Women Leading Together LLC, a professional coaching practice specializing in Executive, Leadership and Career coaching.
 Women Leading Together strives to

 - Help women break through professional barriers